The Internet of Things can do a lot to help reduce the carbon footprint of wastewater treatment. It offers better data to improve operational...

 Green roofs are growing in popularity across Europe and North America.
-There have been many prominent new projects with green roofs, as well as new by-laws, policies and initiatives by cities to encourage or enforce the growth of green roofs on new builds.
+There have been many prominent new projects with green roofs, as well as new by-laws, policies and initiatives by cities to encourage or enforce their use on new builds.

-But green roofs are not a panacea.
-However, they have downsides often overlooked because they are in vogue and bring some badly needed nature to our grey, concrete-heavy urban spaces, their downsides are often overlooked until problems arise.
+But because green roofs are so popular and bring some badly needed nature to our grey, concrete-heavy urban spaces, their downsides are often overlooked until problems arise.

-However, most of the downsides can be mitigated or removed with careful monitoring and predictive maintenance – both things that the Internet of Things (IoT) and smart sensor technology are perfectly positioned to offer to this innovation of modern building design.
+Fortunately, most of the downsides can be mitigated or eliminated with careful monitoring and predictive maintenance – both things that the Internet of Things (IoT) and smart sensor technology are perfectly positioned to offer this innovation of modern building design.

-We’ll cover some general background on green roofs and why they are growing in popularity.
+In this article, we’ll cover some general background on green roofs and why they're growing in popularity.
 Then we’ll focus on the significant drawbacks, followed by how these disadvantages can be offset through the IoT.

 A green roof, in the broadest sense, is any roof designed to support the growth of plant life.
 More specifically, there are two main types of green roofs:

-- Extensive: A relatively thin layer of soil or other growing material, usually populated with either naturally seeding plants or those that require little to no upkeep, such as grasses or moss.
-They are also the lighter of the two.
+- Extensive: A relatively thin layer of soil or other growing material, usually populated with either naturally seeding plants, or those that require little to no upkeep, such as grasses or moss.
+These are the lightest kind.

 - Intensive: A heavier green roof with soil supporting much larger plants, like trees.
-They can serve as parks, productive gardens, and homes for urban wildlife.
-They generally require constant upkeep and maintenance.
+They can serve as parks, productive gardens and homes for urban wildlife.
+These generally require constant upkeep and maintenance.

-All green roofs will include various layers beneath the soil that protect the building, including drainage, insulation, a vapor barrier, and a barrier that protects the structure from root damage.
+All green roofs have various layers beneath the soil that protect the building, including drainage, insulation, a vapor barrier, and a barrier that protects the structure from root damage.
 In addition, some green roofs might include bodies of water like a pond.

-Overall, green roofs have a distinct advantage over main conventional roofs and counteract some of the worst features of living and working in a dense urban environment.
+Overall, green roofs have a distinct advantage over conventional roofs, and counteract some of the worst features of living and working in a dense urban environment.

 What are the disadvantages of green roofs?

-Despite all the benefits of green roofs, they are not without their drawbacks:
+Despite all the benefits of green roofs, they're not without their drawbacks:

 This applies more to intensive green roofs, but as with any park or garden, they require more upkeep than a conventional roof – think fertilization, pruning, irrigation and weeding.
 And while in the long-term, the labor might pay for itself, it doesn’t stop the fact that this will be essential work, as failure to maintain the roof may lead to damage.